How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 Standing water, wall drips, condensation, mold-and-mildew issues — you likely don't need an expert to tell you there's a moisture problem in your basement.
 Identifying the cause is another matter entirely.
 Basements should be constructed to handle the typical moisture content of their surroundings as long as other aspects of the home are doing their part.
-The trouble begins when some other home component is calling in sick or when we want to finish the basement, which requires a higher standard of moisture control.
-HomeAdvisor surveys indicate that solving basement water problems costs the average homeowner $2,500, but this estimate will vary widely based on which problems are identified and whether you can tackle them yourself.
-Basement construction is variable, and particular problems plague certain locales, but at the end of the day there are only a handful of contributors to basement moisture — some outside and some inside — so let's have a look at them.
+The trouble begins when some other home component is not working or when you want to finish the basement, which requires a higher standard of moisture control.
+Waterproofing a basement costs homeowners $5,000 on average, but if the problems are minor and can be DIYed, that figure can be far less.
+Basement construction is variable, and particular problems plague certain locales, but at the end of the day there are only a handful of contributors to basement moisture — some outside and some inside.

 Flooded Basement